 Entering the building through the heavy, intricate iron door with a beaux-arts style streetlight, we were guided by a simple sheet of paper, acting as a wayfinding clue.
 The museum and other floor are closed, so we walked straight into the trading floor.
 The wayfinding felt quite ad-hoc, but, perhaps, that was the point - to create an urgency of getting up and going fast, a sense that anything is possible.
 Smiling faces of volunteers helped guide any confused souls.

 Upon entry, more volunteers, armed with tablets, asked for our names - this is a no drop-in event, tickets are free and distributed through a lottery model.
 The approach sounds very exclusive and is meant to be based on luck; there have been several occasions when only one of us got accepted, and sometimes both.
 It all used to be a first come, first serve signing up before.
-One consistent part of the experience over the past little while has been name-tags with filling in a creatively titled blank space in addition to participant’s name.
+One consistent part of the experience over the past little while has been fill-in name-tags in a creatively-titled blank space, in addition to participant’s name.
 These notes were connected to the events’ theme.
 Every month, these themes are set on a global level.
-This name tag activity was a great first impression to spark a bit of interaction between the attendees.
+This name-tag activity was a great first impression to spark interaction between the attendees.

-Looking around, there is usually at least one more table to help add an engaging part to the event - portrait photographer, videographer, sheets to connect those interested to work on projects together and even ones looking for work.
+Looking around, there is usually at least one more table, helping to add an engaging part to the event, either a portrait photographer, videographer, sheets to connect those, interested to work on projects together, and even ones looking for work.
 You never know what would be there for a particular event!

-Another consistent and significant part of every event is a large array of pastries to choose from (scones, muffins, biscuits) and plenty of coffee.
-Non-coffee drinkers, beware - there is surprisingly no hot water or tea as an option, but, sometimes, several types of caffeinated coffee blends instead.
+Another consistent and significant part of every event is a large array of pastries to choose from (scones, muffins, biscuits, and the like) and plenty of coffee.
+Non-coffee drinkers, beware - there is surprisingly no hot water or tea, as an option, but, sometimes, several types of caffeinated coffee blends instead.

 The event usually begins with the Toronto Host (Christina) introducing the event as well as sponsors.
 Watch out for some great deals and freebies up for grabs.
 The speaker is introduced right after.
 That week it was Irwin Adam, the founder of Future Food Studio, a truly entrepreneurial artist with a scientific background.
-Under the topic Pioneer, he spoke about many events, exhibitions, and projects he has worked on with his creative formulas and ideas about the multi-sensory experiences.
-It was a very inspiring talk with many timbits to ponder on, however, the creative morning experience did not end there.
+Under the topic Pioneer, he spoke about many events, exhibitions, and projects he had worked on with his creative formulas and ideas about the multi-sensory experiences.
+It was quite an inspiring talk with many timbits to ponder on, however, the creative morning experience did not end there.

-Christina comes to the stage once again as asked all of the attendees to turn to the side or around to strike a conversation and think about the questions to ask the speaker, before moving to the Q&A part.
+Christina came to the stage once again, as asked all of the attendees to turn to the side, or around, to strike a conversation, and think about the questions to ask the speaker, before moving to the Q&A part.
 This is a great networking opportunity and we consistently meet curious people from all walks of life.
-Although initially awkward, this 5/10 minute exercise is always hard to interrupt as everyone gets invested in getting to know fellow Torontonians.
+Although initially awkward, this 5/10-minute exercise is always hard to interrupt, as everyone gets invested in getting to know fellow the Torontonians.

-We see many people leave at this point, but we recommend that you do make an effort to stay until the end for the “your turn part” of the event.
-This amazing initiative allows anybody from the audience to come up to the stage and give 30 sec pitch or idea.
-It is an amazing way to connect with lively people in our city doing great, curious things.
-Some are straight up job offers, others are about new events, projects, ideas.
+We see many people leave at this point, but we recommend that you do make an effort to stay until the end for the “your-turn part” of the event.
+This amazing initiative allows anybody from the audience to come up to the stage and give a 30-second pitch or idea.
+It is an amazing way to connect with lively people in our city, doing great and curious things.
+Some are straight-up job offers, others are about new events, projects, and ideas.